wildthinkslaboratory/boggle/README.md

 ### Steepest Ascent

 For my steepest ascent move on a board, I scored every letter change to every tile and took the maximal board.
-This gives every board a neighborhood of size 25 X 26.
+This gives every board a neighborhood of size 25 X 26 and we score them all and pick the best.
+Then reapply a steepest ascent move to this new board.
 Testing with both `dictSmall.txt` and `dictBig.txt` a steepest ascent climb hits it's maximum at around 20 iterations.
 It rarely continues to improve beyond 30 iterations.

+To start I'm going to do 35 iterations of steepest ascents on lots of random boards and just peek around the space to see what I get.

 ```
 hsngdcaiesprtsrseatedmbld	6036
 tersnoseigprtndeaiesdclpr	6066
 ```

-I got to boards in the low 6000's and lots of boards in the 5000's.
+I got two boards in the low 6000's and lots of boards in the 5000's.
 Next I will try to get better boards by messing with these high scoring boards.